 I know you are thinking about that.

-Don’t stress much about that and begin your journey in what you choose.
+Don’t stress much about that and begin your journey with what you choose.

 It is just a niche, not your life.
 You have second chances.
-It is not like you are going to die, only your birth and death has only one chance.
+It is not like you are going to die, only your birth and death have only one chance.